IlhaanHasssan/tech264-ansible/README.md

 ```

 11. We can use `ansible-playbook install_nginx.yaml` to activate the playbook.
 This should mean that `nginx` is installed and running.

+## ***Create a playbook to provision the app vm***

+1.  create a YAML file named `prov_app_with_npm.yaml` in your `/etc/ansible/` directory
+2. Use modules to ensure idempotency, meaning there are no unwanted side effects due to repeated executions
+3. We want to create a script that installs NodeJS and NPM install as well as clones your `tech264-sparta-app` github repo
+4.  this [script](./prov_app_with_npm_start.yaml) describes the code I used to copy the github repo and get the app running on port 3000 with nodejs
+5.  this [script](./prov_app_with_pm2.yaml) descirbes the same but with pm2 instead of npm